 7. Romelu Lukaku

-Lukaku is a striker for Premier League club Chelsea and the Belgium national team.
+Lukaku is a striker for the Premier League club Chelsea and the Belgium national team.
 He has won a Belgian Pro League title and is the all-time top scorer for Belgium.
 At 6.26 ft tall, Lukaku weighs around 227 pounds, making him a force to be reckoned with on the soccer field.

 Lukaku is seriously jacked!
 He’s a beautiful specimen of male fitness—just look at his giant biceps!
 He is built like a tank, with huge legs and biceps that seem like they could crush anything—but that’s just one of many reasons Lukaku has such an impressive ability to strike hard while still maintaining control over the ball.